[updated 8/11/2023]

 A long time ago, in an office far, far away, a novel called Dead Mech was begun…

-So, a strange thing has happened to my fiction.
-At least to a good many of my novels published by Severed Press.
-Without ever truly planning it, I have created a universe that stretches from the first Z-Burbia novel to one of my latest scifi novels, Fighting Iron.
+So, without ever truly planning it, I have created a universe that stretches from the first Z-Burbia novelall the way out into space.
 How?
 Well, keep reading and I will tell you how it all came together.

 When I first wrote Z-Burbia, I expected it to be a completely separate world from the zombie apocalypse that is already history in Dead Mech.
 Z-Burbia was a series that should never have been able to fit with the narrative presented in Dead Mech.
 From what was told in DM, the zombies came about in totally different ways.
 The histories didn’t match.